 Information for Actors / Parents

-You will receive a schedule of rehearsals and performances.
+There will be a schedule of rehearsals and performances on Facebook and the website.
 Review the rehearsal and performance schedule to see if you have any conflicts with other activities.
 Missing a rehearsal does not just affect you.
 Other people may remember their position on the stage based on yours or rely on you to deliver lines or as a dance partner and if you are not there, it may affect their ability to rehearse or perform properly.
 Make sure you arrive on time for each rehearsal rested, well fed, and ready to work hard.
 You should wear appropriate clothing comfortable to move in and bring indoor shoes.
 Rehearsals can be very busy, but there may also be some time when you are not involved in the scene being worked on.
 Bring a book or some homework to keep you busy during down time.
+We recommend leaving electronics such a phones or tablets at home.
 You will get a break, so a water bottle and a healthy snack are a good idea too, but please do not bring snacks into the theatre.

 Weather / Rehearsal Cancellations:

-In the event that a rehersal has to be cancelled due to weather conditions, Dreamcoat will have a message on the answering machine as well, we will notify radio as well as Baytoday.ca.
+In the event that a rehersal has to be cancelled due to weather conditions, Dreamcoat will post on Facebook and email parents/ guardians.

 Proper Clothing / Footwear:

 Please ensure your child has indoor shoes for rehearsal.
-Unfortunately we do NOT have a space for shoes to be left at the school, so it is necessary to bring your shoes every night.
+Unfortunately, we do NOT have a space for shoes to be left in our rehearsal space, so it is necessary to bring your shoes every night.

 It is your responsibility to ensure you have all of your personal belongings at the end of rehearsal, and especially at the end of the final performance.
-Dreamcoat does not have a permanent lost and found and because of this personal items may become perminently lost if left at West Ferris or at the Capital Centre.
-Do NOT bring valuable items such as iPods, cameras or other electronic devices.
+Dreamcoat does not have a permanent lost and found and because of this personal items may become permanently lost if left in the rehearsal space or show space.
+Do NOT bring valuable items such as phones, tablets or other electronic devices.

 Your Script is yours to keep so you can decorate is as you like, take notes, and underline or highlight lines.
 Write your name clearly on the cover and bring your script with you to every rehearsal so you can take notes on when and where to enter and exit and where to move on stage (blocking), and how to deliver your lines.